TrainWeb.org Facebook Page

 Map: Ca 35 B 2, Ho 5 B 3 Topographic Maps

 This is the view opposite that of the previous picture.
-For future reference note the water tower on the left.
+The track on the left leads to the hospital.
+Note the water tower on the left for future reference.

 Upon reconstruction of a nearby intersection of MD 32 in 2008, these rails were pulled up and are no longer extant.